SolomonAyuba/cleaning-and-analysing-tabular-data/README.md

 # Cleaning and Analysing Tabular Data

-# Overview
-This project, aimed at solidifying proficiency in data wrangling, web scraping, and feature engineering, consists of two parts, namely:

-# Part 1: Cleaning and Analysing Tabular Data

 ### Tasks: Using the provided dataset
 1. Handle missing values in the Total Amount column.
 2. Remove duplicate rows.